Illustration of a abstract leaf pattern

 The most effective way to avoid shingles is to never get chickenpox.
 It may be too late for an adult, but children are protected with their routine childhood vaccinations.

 A second option is a shingles vaccine.
 This lowers the risk of shingles and can prevent long-term pain after shingles.
 The Shingrix vaccine provides 97% protection in the 50 – 69 age group and 91% protection in the over 70 age group.
-Shingrix will be given as 2 doses 2-6 months apart at a cost of $150 per dose.
+Shingrix will be given as 2 doses 2-6 months apart at a cost per dose.
 For adults not immunized against chicken pox, the varicella vaccine is recommended.